rpmuller/ePubs/WesternPhilosophy.md

 was milder than most, and the mitigation was a result of Christianity.

 Christians who suffered the sack have no right to complain, for several reasons.
 Some wicked Goths may have prospered at their expense, but they will suffer hereafter: if all sin were punished on earth, there would be no need of the Last Judgment.
 What Christians endured would, if they were virtuous, turn to their edification, for saints, in the loss of things temporal, lose nothing of any value.
 It does not matter if their bodies lie unburied, because ravenous beasts cannot interfere with the resurrection of the body.

 Next comes the question of pious virgins who were raped during the sack.
 There were apparently some who held that these ladies, by no fault of their own, had lost the crown of virginity.
 This view the Saint very sensibly opposes.
 "Tush, another's lust cannot pollute thee."
 Chastity is a virtue of the mind, and is not lost by rape, but is lost by the intention of sin, even if unperformed.
 It is suggested that God permitted rapes because the victims had been too proud of their continence.
 It is wicked to commit suicide in order to avoid being raped; this leads to a long discussion of Lucretia, who ought not to have killed herself, because suicide is always a sin.

-There is one proviso to the exculpation of virtuous women who are raped: they must not enjoy it.
+There is one proviso to the exculpation of virtuous women who are
+raped: they must not enjoy it.
 If they do, they are sinful.

 He comes next to the wickedness of the heathen gods.
-For
+For example:
-example: "Your stage-plays, those spectacles of uncleanness, those licentious vanities, were not first brought up at Rome by the corruptions of men, but by the direct command of your gods," 1 It would be better to worship a virtuous man, such as Scipio, than these immoral gods.
+"Your stage-plays, those spectacles of uncleanness, those licentious vanities, were not first brought up at Rome by the corruptions of men, but by the direct command of your gods,"[^189] It would be better to worship a virtuous man, such as Scipio, than these immoral gods.
 But as for the sack of Rome, it need not trouble Christians, who have a sanctuary in the "pilgrim city of God."

+[^189]: _The City of God_, I, 31.

 In this world, the two cities the earthly and the heavenly are commingled; but hereafter the predestinate and the reprobate will be separated.
 In this life, we cannot know who, even among our seeming enemies, are to be found ultimately among the elect.

-The most difficult part of the work, we are told, will consist in the refutation of the philosophers, with the best of whom Christians are to a large extent in agreement for instance as to immortality and the creation of the world by God.
-2
+The most difficult part of the work, we are told, will consist in the refutation of the philosophers, with the best of whom Christians are to a large extent in agreement for instance as to immortality and the creation of the world by God.[^190]

+[^190]: _The City of God_, I, 35.

 The philosophers did not throw over the worship of the heathen gods, and their moral instructions were weak because the gods were wicked.
 It is not suggested that the gods are mere fables; they are held by St. Augustine to exist, but to be devils.
 They liked to have filthy stories told of them, because they wanted to injure men.
 Jupiter's deeds count more, with most pagans, than Plato's doctrines or Cato's opinions.
-"Plato, who would not allow poets to dwell in a well-governed city, showed that his sole worth
+"Plato, who would not allow poets to dwell in a well-governed city, showed that his sole worth was better than those gods, that desire to be honored with stage plays."[^191]

-1 The City of God, I, 31. lbid. t I, 35

-376

-ST. AUGUSTINE'S PHILOSOPHY AND THEOLOGY

-was better than those gods, that desire to be honored with stage plays."
-1
+[^191]: _The City of God_, II, 14.

 Rome was always wicked, from the rape of the Sabine women onwards.
 Many chapters are devoted to the sinfulness of Roman